isomerpages/mpa-safetyatsea/index.md

 description: An Isomer site of the Singapore Government
 image: /images/isomer-logo.svg
 permalink: /
-notification: Registration has closed for IS@S Week events
+notification: <a href="/media-room/">Click here</a> to view the session recordings for the 2023 conference.
 sections:
   - hero:
       key_highlights: